oat-sa/lib-lti1p3-core/doc/service/service-server.md

 }
 ```

-## Validation of an access token request
+## Validation of access token request

 Once a tool has been granted with an access token, it can perform LTI service authenticated calls (with header `Authorization: Bearer <token>`).

 To be able to protect your platform endpoints, you can use the provided [AccessTokenRequestValidator](../../src/Service/Server/Validator/AccessTokenRequestValidator.php):
 - it requires a registration repository implementation [as explained here](../quickstart/interfaces.md) to automate the token signature checks
 - it expects a [PSR7 ServerRequestInterface](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) to validate
-- and it will output a [AccessTokenRequestValidationResult](../../src/Service/Server/Validator/AccessTokenRequestValidationResult.php) representing the token validation and the token itself.
+- it will output a [AccessTokenRequestValidationResult](../../src/Service/Server/Validator/AccessTokenRequestValidationResult.php) representing the token validation, the related registration, the token itself and it's scopes.

 For example,
 ```php